boschrexroth/ctrlx-automation-sdk-ros2/README.md

 # ctrlX AUTOMATION Software Development Kit for ROS 2

 This is the Software Development Kit (SDK) to build ROS 2 Applications, that can run on industrial devices that are based on the ctrlX OS platform.

 The **Robot Operating System (ROS)** is an open source robotics software framework that help you build robot applications.
 **ctrlX OS** is an industrial grade realtime platform based on Linux which is available for several industrial hardware devices and features an app-based modular architecture that allows you to install additional functionality.
 This includes apps for industrial fieldbus communication, machine automation, programmable logic control (PLC) and other automation software which can also be found ready-to-run in the [ctrlX Store](https://developer.community.boschrexroth.com/).

+Please note, that this is the first version of the ROS 2 SDK.
+You may expect more samples and extensions over the course of the next months.

 ## Getting Started